stonepros/stone/doc/dev/wireshark.rst

  Wireshark Dissector
 =====================

-Wireshark has support for the Ceph protocol and it will be shipped in the 1.12.1 release.
+Wireshark has support for the Stone protocol and it will be shipped in the 1.12.1 release.

 Using